mjhovers/IOP-to-HDP-Migration-Docs/clean_valadd.md

     :   The Ambari server port number.

     -s
-    :   Depending on the script that you run, the service to remove, or the service assembly to remove.
+    :   The service to remove.
 The following values are allowed:

         Service
         :   -   TEXTANALYTICS